-Big Idea #1 SubBytes() achieves non-linearity which is important to prevent differential cryptanalysis.
+Big Idea #1 SubBytes() replaces bytes using a fixed S-box to achieve non-linearity.

 Big Idea #2 ShiftRow() and MixColumns() are intended to mix up bits to achieve a wider distribution of plaintext in the whole message space.

 Big Idea #3 AddRoundKey() provides the necessary secret randomness.